Michael Cohen's Lawyer Says His Client Would Never Accept Pardon From 'Corrupt' Trump

 Updated at 11:57 a.m.
 ET

-Less than 24 hours after Michael Cohen pleaded guilty to eight federal counts — ranging from tax evasion to campaign finance violations — Trump's longtime attorney and fixer brushed aside the possibility of a pardon.
+Less than 24 hours after Michael Cohen pleaded guilty to eight federal counts — ranging from tax evasion to campaign finance violations — Donald Trump's longtime attorney and fixer brushed aside the possibility of a pardon.
 In fact, Cohen's own lawyer, Lanny Davis, said his client would outright reject one if it were granted.

 "I know that Mr. Cohen would never accept a pardon from a man that he considers to be both corrupt and a dangerous person in the oval office," Davis told NPR's Morning Edition.
 "And [Cohen] has flatly authorized me to say under no circumstances would he accept a pardon from Mr. Trump."

-Davis said Trump has used his pardon power to bail out "political cronies," and he added that Cohen "is not interested in being dirtied by a pardon from such a man."
+Davis said that President Trump has used his pardon power to bail out "political cronies," and that Cohen "is not interested in being dirtied by a pardon from such a man."

-Conjecture about a presidential pardon picked up steam in the hours following Cohen's guilty plea Tuesday, in which he implicated President Trump in unlawful campaign contributions.
-Cohen faces up to around five years in prison under federal sentencing guidelines.
+Conjecture about a presidential pardon picked up steam in the hours after Cohen's guilty plea Tuesday, in which he implicated Trump in unlawful campaign contributions.
+Cohen could face up to about five years in prison under federal sentencing guidelines, according to his plea agreement, though a judge will make a final determination.

-In court on Tuesday, Cohen did not name the president, referring instead to "a candidate for federal office," a clear reference to Trump.
+In court on Tuesday, Cohen did not name the president but mentioned "a candidate for federal office," a clear reference to Trump.
 Davis later underscored that Cohen was talking about the president.

 Cohen told the court he had coordinated payments — at the candidate's direction — to stifle stories from two women.
 The women were not identified by name, but the facts laid out in court papers make clear they are former Playboy model Karen McDougal and adult film actress Stephanie Clifford, aka Stormy Daniels.
-Both women they had affairs with Trump and were paid to keep silent.
+Both women said they had affairs with Trump and were paid to keep silent.
 The White House denies the allegations.

 The statement from Cohen, made under oath in court, provided a stunning exclamation point to the disintegration of his relationship with Trump.
 Cohen had long professed his loyalty to the president, even once famously declaring that he would take a bullet for him.

-Note: A previous version of this story incorrectly said Paul Manafort was convicted of eight counts of tax and bank fraud.
-Not all of the convictions were for fraud.